globant-ui/arialinter/README.md

 ArialLinter main goal is to provide a simple accesibility linter for HTML documents.
 Our long-term vision is to enforce accesibility best practices directly into the developer workflow.

+##Usage

+Display all the rules
+  $ node index --rules

+Execute the linter just for templates
+  $ node index.js --templates test/testFiles/template.html

+Execute the linter using all the rules of the level A
+  $ node index.js --level A  test/testFiles/index.html

+Execute the linter using all the rules of the level A and the rules that just apply for templates
+  $ node index.js --level A --templates test/testFiles/index.html

 ##Rules Missing